Color photography: Color film since the 1930s

 In 1935, American Eastman Kodak introduced the first modern "integral tripack" color film and called it Kodachrome, a name recycled from an earlier and completely different two-color process.
 Its development was led by the improbable team of Leopold Mannes and Leopold Godowsky Jr., two highly-regarded classical musicians.
-The team was inspired when they saw the one of the first color motion pictures, Old Navy, in 1917, and remarked on how poor the color quality was.
+The team was inspired when they saw one of the first color motion pictures, Our Navy, in 1917, and remarked on how poor the color quality was.
 Their first pre-commercial product came later that year.
-Named “Kromoplastikon” after nicknames they had for themselves, “Kromo” (Mannes) and “Plastikon” (Godowsky).
+Named "Kromoplastikon" after nicknames they had for themselves, "Kromo" (Mannes) and "Plastikon" (Godowsky).
 The process was difficult and not commercially viable.
 However, through their classical music connections, they were able to enlist the financial support of Kuhn, Loeb & Co., which gave them the financial support to continue their work.
 It was financiers at Kuhn, Loeb & Co. that introduced Mannes and Godowsky to George Eastman at Kodak, providing additional development support.

 Kodachrome had three layers of emulsion coated on a single base, each layer recording one of the three additive primaries, red, green, and blue.
 In keeping with Kodak's old "you press the button, we do the rest" slogan, the film was simply loaded into the camera, exposed in the ordinary way, then mailed to Kodak for processing.
 Aside from manufacturing the film, processing was the most complex step.
-This involved the controlled penetration of chemicals into the three layers of emulsion.
-A simplified description of the process is as follows: as each layer was developed into a black-and-white silver image, a "dye coupler" added during that stage of development caused a cyan, magenta or yellow dye image to be created along with it.
-The silver was chemically removed, leaving only the three layers of dye images in the finished film.
+This involved the controlled penetration of chemicals in three separate layers for cyan, yellow, and magenta.
+After the silver image was chemically removed, only the color transparency remained.
+This process became the basis for Kodachrome processsing for decades.

 Initially, Kodachrome was available only as 16mm film for home movies, but in 1936 it was also introduced as 8mm home movie film and short lengths of 35mm film for still photography.
 In 1938, sheet film in various sizes for professional photographers was introduced, some changes were made to cure early problems with unstable colors, and a somewhat simplified processing method was instituted.